Desmond Skirrow: Advertising and art career

 In 1962, David Bernstein, creative director at McCann Erickson, hired Skirrow and Robert Brownjohn as his deputy creative directors at its London office.
 Bernstein described Skirrow as "a craftsman".

 Skirrow was the Creative Director of major London advertising agency Masius Wynne-Williams, where his colleagues included novelist Christopher Wood and Murray Walker – Walker claims that he and Skirrow disliked each other intensely.

 Death

-He died on 16 August 1976 at The Avenue Clinic in Hove and was cremated at Downs Crematorium, Brighton, on 23 August 1976.
+He died on 16 August 1976, aged 52, at The Avenue Clinic in Hove and was cremated at Downs Crematorium, Brighton, on 23 August 1976.